2011 land acquisition protests in Uttar Pradesh: Need of land for infrastructure development

 Infrastructure is also necessary in India for disaster relief and disaster prevention.
 According to The Indian Red Cross, the Indian sub-continent is highly prone to droughts, floods and other natural calamities.
 Floods are the most regular and devastating, with an average of 18.6 million hectare of land is flooded annually, and over 40 million hectare of land is flood prone.
 Drought is an eternal feature of Indian livelihood.
 18% of the country's total area, and 68% of the total cultivated area is estimated as drought prone.
 Approximately half of the Indian population is affected by drought annually.
 Earthquakes and cyclones are other major sources of disasters, with the Indian Ocean amongst the six key cyclone-prone regions in the world.
-According to India's Ministry of Home Affairs, between 1990–2000, about 30 million people were affected by disasters every year, over 4000 people lost their lives every year in India, and the nation suffers heavy losses in economic assets from these disasters every year.
+According to India's Ministry of Home Affairs, between 1990 and 2000, about 30 million people were affected by disasters every year, over 4000 people lost their lives every year in India, and the nation suffers heavy losses in economic assets from these disasters every year.
 India's Ministry of Home Affairs reports that it is the poor and the under-privileged who are worst affected by natural disasters; additionally, these disasters retard socio-economic development, further impoverishing the impoverished.
 The routine flood relief, drought relief, and other disaster relief efforts lead to diversion of scarce resources from development to rehabilitation and reconstruction.
 As a result, the Government of India has sought a paradigm shift by focusing on investments in mitigation, which it believes are much more cost effective than expenditure on relief and rehabilitation.
 Disaster mitigation infrastructure investments are amongst the priorities of the Indian government.
 These infrastructures require land.

 The World Bank estimates India will add over 90 million people to its population between 2009 and 2015 (an average of 15 million people per year).
 India needs homes to house its growing population.
 Even without the needs of its growing population, India faces shortages of urban and rural housing for its existing population.
 Homes and housing projects require land.